codebydant/align_pointcloud/README.md

 <img src="img.png" align="center" height="500" width="1000"><br>

 ## Compile
-* Set "YOUR" PCL Build DIR in CMakeList.txt e.g: /opt/pcl-1.8.1/build and saved.
+* Set "YOUR" PCL Build DIR in CMakeList.txt e.g: /opt/pcl-1.8.1/build and save it.
 * Create a "build" folder

 in the main folder: